 Development involving or adjoining heritage items should have regard to Part 9 Heritage of this DCP.
+Sensitive interface areas are indicated on the key principles diagrams.

 - a.
 Buildings that are limited in width and depth, incorporating articulated facades, and separated by garden areas. - b.
 Quality architecture that evolves from the guidelines of the Apartment Design Guide